dnh33/smarty-peek/README.md

 ## Known Issues & Limitations (Current State)

-- **Basic Type Inference:** Often shows `mixed` for variables, object properties, and method call results because it doesn’t trace variable origins or analyze class definitions yet.
+- **Basic Type Inference:** Often shows `mixed` for variables, object properties, and method call results because it doesn't trace variable origins or analyze class definitions yet.
+- **Complex Path Analysis:** Cannot yet analyze nested properties or method calls like `{$user->address->getCity()}`.
+- **Hardcoded Recognition:** Only provides detailed (simulated) information for a predefined list of variable names.
+All other variables get a generic "Unknown" message.
 - **Inaccurate PHP File Discovery:** The `findRelevantPhpFiles` function is too broad and may analyze irrelevant files or miss the correct one.
 It needs to be more targeted (e.g., search for `$smarty->display/fetch` calls).
+- **No Context Awareness:** Lacks any understanding of the specific framework or project structure being used.
+- **No PHP Analysis:** Does not read, parse, or analyze any PHP files.
+References to PHP analysis in comments or previous README versions are outdated for the current code.
+- **Regex Limitations:** The variable detection regex might not cover all possible valid (or invalid) Smarty syntax permutations, or it might incorrectly identify non-variable code as a variable.
 - **Simplified `assign` Detection:** The check for `$object->assign()` finds _any_ method named `assign`, which might lead to incorrect results if other classes use a method with the same name.
-- **No Framework/Platform Context:** Does not have specific knowledge of frameworks like DanDomain, Symfony, Laravel, etc., to understand their specific controller/template/entity relationships.
-- **Complex Path Analysis:** Cannot yet analyze nested properties or method calls like `{$user->address->getCity()}`.
+- **Simulated Data Only:** The primary limitation is that **all hover information is simulated**.
+It does not reflect the actual data types or structures defined in your specific PHP backend.
+As of now it contains DanDomain specific data.

 ## Contributing